-Growing up in the Berkshire Hills of Western Massachusetts, the woods and rivers were her childhood muses, as were songwriters like Greg Brown and Joni Mitchell, and poets like Mary Oliver and William Stafford.
+Growing up in the Berkshire Hills of Western Massachusetts, the woods and rivers were her childhood muses, as were songwriters like Greg Brown and Shawn Colvin, and poets like Mary Oliver.
 “I grew up in the country without a TV or internet,” Hutchinson says.
 “There were so many quiet hours in the day– so many spaces between events.
 That stillness and intimacy with nature have been formative in my life.”

-When Hutchinson inherited her grandmother’s 1957 Martin guitar at age eleven, her love of words found expression, and there was no turning back.
-“Songwriting is not something I chose, I’ve just somehow always known that this is what I love to do.
-The songs have been medicine.”
+When Meg inherited her grandmother’s 1957 Martin guitar at age twelve, her love of words found expression, and there was no turning back.

 Released in 2004, THE CROSSING caught the attention of renowned folk/roots label Red House Records.
-Label president Eric Peltoniemi knew there was something special in the young songwriter, “Meg won me over with the profound yet easy depth of her lyrics — rich words married to melodies I just can’t get out of my head.”
-Confident that her songs could stand alongside those of Red House heavyweights Greg Brown, Eliza Gilkyson and John Gorka, Peltoniemi signed Hutchinson to the label in 2007.
+Label president Eric Peltoniemi said, “Meg won me over with the profound yet easy depth of her lyrics — rich words married to melodies I just can’t get out of my head.”
+Confident that her songs could stand alongside those of Red House heavyweights like Greg Brown, Eliza Gilkyson and John Gorka, Peltoniemi signed Hutchinson to the label in 2007.

 In 2008 Meg recorded her Red House debut COME UP FULL.
-An instant folk hit, the album was one of the most played on folk and college radio and landed her on many “best of the year” lists.
-Hutchinson toured heavily in the U.S as well as Ireland and the UK, winning new fans on both sides of the Atlantic.
-She was a favorite at South By Southwest (SXSW) and the International Folk Alliance Conference.
+The album was one of the most played on folk and college radio.
+Hutchinson toured heavily in the U.S as well as Ireland and the UK, gaining new fans on both sides of the Atlantic.

 The four women performed concerts and radio interviews in 12 cities that December, and formed a deep musical bond and camaraderie which continues to the present day.
-They have toured Germany and the Netherlands, sung alongside Sarah McLachlan at Lilith Fair, performed for a week on the Cayamo cruise with the likes of John Prine and Lucinda Williams, and brought laughter and reverence to stages each holiday season.
+They have toured Germany and the Netherlands, sung alongside Sarah McLachlan at Lilith Fair, performed for a week on the Cayamo cruise, and brought laughter and reverence to stages each holiday season.

 In 2010 Hutchinson released THE LIVING SIDE.
 With this album the lens grew larger as Hutchinson tackled bigger issues in the world around her – suicide prevention on the Golden Gate Bridge (Gatekeeper) the American Dream gone awry ( Hard To Change) the crash of flight 1549 into the Hudson River (Hopeful Things) and a call to spiritual growth and recovery (Full of Light) – all while maintaining that intimate and relatable voice which makes her songs resonate so deeply.